pemcg/manageiq-automation-howto-guide/chapter7/using_tags_from_automate.md

 ## Using Tags from Automate
 Tags are a very powerful feature of CloudForms/ManageIQ, and fortunately Automate has extensive support for tag-related operations.
 Tags are defined and used within the context of tag _categories_.
-We can check whether a category exists, and if not create it...
+We can check whether a category exists, and if not create it:

 ```ruby
 unless $evm.execute('category_exists?', 'data_centre')